For the Adherent of Pop Culture

 When they started shooting the first season they had problems figuring out how to marry the stop-motion film with the video-taped live action.
 This was due to the fact that video was shot at 30 frames/second while film was shot at 24 frames/second.
 They finally developed a process to achieve it (according to Sid, it was Disney studios who helped them out!).

-A pool made to like it was made from rock that was used in the premiere of Krofft's Donny and Marie Show was later re-used on the set of Land of the Lost.
+A pool made to look like it was made from rock that was used in the premiere of Krofft's Donny and Marie Show was later re-used on the set of Land of the Lost.
 I assume this was the water hole, seen most prominently in "Circle" when the Marshalls went swimming.

 Notes from the audio commentary by David Gerrold